NYUAppSec/appsec_hw4/README.md

 These changes should not be large.
 If you find yourself including new libraries, or writing more lines of code instead of just modifying code that already exists, you are likely overthinking the problem.
-This one really is simple!
+This one is not complicated!

 ## Part 4: Oops, was that card yours?